nusenu/ContactInfo-Information-Sharing-Specification/README.md

 Note: This URI MUST be accessible via HTTPS regardless whether the `url` uses HTTPS or not.
 The URI MUST NOT redirect to another domain.

-Tor Proposal 326 can define additional files in the "tor-relay" folder containing future relay ID formats that can be used to achieve the same goal (retrieve and verify relay IDs) in the future.
-It is recommended to always use the latest relay ID file format available.
+Tor proposal 326 can define additional files in the well-known "tor-relay" folder containing future relay ID formats that can be used to achieve the same goal (retrieve and verify relay IDs) in the future.
+It is recommended to always use the latest relay ID file format when setting up the proof and performing proof verifications.

 #### dns-rsa-sha1